 The official server isn’t the only option:

-roychri/mcp-server-asana (129 stars, TypeScript, MIT) — The most popular community alternative.
-33 tools via npm (@roychri/mcp-server-asana).
+roychri/mcp-server-asana (131 stars, TypeScript, MIT) — The most popular community alternative.
+40+ tools via npm (@roychri/mcp-server-asana), 84 commits.
 Uses Personal Access Tokens instead of OAuth.
 Local stdio transport.
-Includes features the official server doesn’t: subtask creation as a dedicated tool, attachment upload/download, project hierarchy queries.
+Includes features the official V2 server still doesn’t: comments/stories as dedicated tools, subtask creation, attachment upload/download, project hierarchy queries, tag operations.
 Read-only mode via READ_ONLY_MODE environment variable.
-One open issue.
 Well-documented with Claude Desktop and Claude Code setup instructions.
+With V2 still missing comment endpoints, this is the only option if your agent needs to read or write task comments.

 n0zer0d4y/asana-project-ops (2 stars, TypeScript, MIT) — Enhanced fork of roychri’s server with batch operations (150-operation batches designed for free tier rate limits), direct section assignment during task creation, complex task hierarchies (50 tasks × 50 subtasks), HTML content validation, and selective tool activation by category.
 Enterprise-grade but zero community validation.